-Our priority is to foster positive behavior and encourage self-discipline, but there may be occasions when there is a need for sanctions to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
+Our priority is to foster positive behaviour and encourage self-discipline, but there may be occasions when there is a need for sanctions to register the disapproval of unacceptable behaviour and to protect the security and stability of the school community.
 In an environment where respect is central, loss of respect, or disapproval, is a powerful discipline measure.

-Response to inappropriate behaviour (not physical assault, or serious violent or aggressive behavior)
+Response to inappropriate behaviour (not physical assault, or serious violent or aggressive behaviour) Aspects of behaviour that do not meet the Academy's rules have clear and consistent consequences.